mit-han-lab/gan-compression/docs/training_tutorial.md

 ##### Select the Best Model

-Evaluate all the candidate sub-networks of a specific configuration set.
+Evaluate all the candidate sub-networks given a specific configuration (e.g., MAC, FID).

 ```shell
 bash scripts/pix2pix/edges2shoes-r/search.sh
 ```

-The result of the searching will be saved in the python `pickle` form.
-The pickle file is a python `list` object to store all the subnet information, whose element is a python `dict ` object in the form of
+The search result will be stored in the python `pickle` form.
+The pickle file is a python `list` object that stores all the candidate sub-networks information, whose element is a python `dict ` object in the form of

 ```
 {'config_str': $config_str, 'macs': $macs, 'fid'/'mAP': $fid_or_mAP}